-The WQIP will be assessed during annual reporting and preparation of the ROWD, a required element of the Municipal Permit.
-During these assessments, the WQIP Consultation Panel will be consulted on proposed updates to the WQIP.
+The WQIP will be assessed during annual reporting and preparation of the Report of Waste Discharge, a required element of the Municipal Permit.
+During these assessments, the Consultation Panel will be consulted on proposed updates to the WQIP.
 At this time, the public will have the opportunity to comment on all aspects of the airport SWMP, as well as highest and focused priority water quality conditions, sources, numeric goals, and water quality improvement strategies outlined in the WQIP.
-The ROWD was submitted in December 2017; therefore, the period of public participation was during the spring and summer of 2017, and then annually after that during WQIP reporting.
+The Report of Waste Discharge will be submitted no later than December 29, 2017; therefore, the period of public participation is anticipated to be during the spring and summer of 2017, but then annually after that during WQIP reporting.